MNGuenther/ngtsio/README.md

 Wrapper for astropy and cfitsio readers for NGTS data files.
 This readme contains:

-1) Parameters
+1) Examples

-2) Examples
+2) Parameter descriptions

-3) Execution time comparison
+3) List of all valid keys (continued from 2)

-4) List of all valid keys
+4) Execution time comparison

 ## Docs